LLNL/sundials/doc/sundials_developers/source/testing/Spot.rst

 input into the SPOT search bar the absolute path to the directory containing the `.cali` files and refresh the page.
 By default `.cali`` files will be generated in the build directory under ``Benchmarking/output`` and ``Testing/output``.
-To specify where `.cali` output files are placed, define the CMake option SUNDIALS_TEST_OUTPUT_DIR with the desired directory path.
+To specify where `.cali` output files are placed, define the CMake option SUNDIALS_CALIPER_OUTPUT_DIR with the desired directory path.

 To retain the same filters as a given SPOT visualization link in